oshaughnessy/maysl.soccer/_pages/rules.md

 | U12-U13   | 9v9       | 30-minute halves   | 4         | 7'x21'
 | U14+      | 11v11     | 35-minute halves   | 5         | 8'x24'

+## Growing with the Game

+Some rules are introduced as players get into older age divisions:

+- start offside and throw-ins at U10
+- start drop-kicks at U12
+- start headers at U15

 ## Offside

 Law 11 (offside) is enforced beginning in U9/U10.